-Fiscal Year Ended January 29, 2011 January 30, 2010 January 31, 2009 Tax provision computed at the federal statutory rate 35.00% 35.00% 35.00% Effect of state income taxes, net of federal benefits 2.48 2.31 1.99 Other, net (0.66) 0.52 0.82 36.82% 37.83% 37.81%
+Fiscal Year Ended January 28, 2012 January 29, 2011 January 30, 2010 Tax provision computed at the federal statutory rate 35.00% 35.00% 35.00% Effect of state income taxes, net of federal benefits 2.61 2.48 2.31 Other, net (0.90) (0.66) 0.52 36.71% 36.82% 37.83%

-In accordance with ASC Topic 740, Income Taxes, deferred income taxes on the consolidated balance sheet result from temporary differences between the amount of assets and liabilities recognized for financial reporting and income tax purposes.
-The components of the deferred income tax asset, net, are as follows (in thousands):
+In accordance with ASC Topic 740, Income Taxes, deferred income taxes on the consolidated balance sheets result from temporary differences between the amount of assets and liabilities recognized for financial reporting and income tax purposes.
+The components of the deferred income taxes, net, are as follows (in thousands):

-January 11 January 30, 2010
+January 28, 2012 January 29, 2011

-Current Non-current Current Non -current
+Current Non-current 0 Current Non-current

-Deferred rent \$ 1,620 \$ 5,166 \$ 1,972 \$ 5,712
+Deferred rent \$ 1,458 \$ 4,664 \$ 1,620 \$ 5,166

-Inventories 3,744 - 3,169 -
+Inventories 3,994 - 3,744 -

-Accruals 2,421 1,069 1,666 942
+Accruals 2,593 1,433 2,421 1,069

-Stock-based compensation 867 3,541 297 2,902
+Stock-based compensation 989 4,125 867 3,541

-Other 19 6 19 1
+Other 20 2 19 6

-Total deferred tax assets 8,671 9,782 7,123 9,557
+Total deferred tax assets 9,054 10,224 8,671 9,782

-Accumulated depreciation and amortization - (6,048) - (5,906)
+Accumulated depreciation and amortization - (6,682) - (6,048)

-Prepaid expenses (715) - (640) (13)
+Prepaid expenses (805) - (715) -

-Accruals (71) - (19) -
+Accruals (72) - (71) -

-Other (357) (138) (301) (131)
+Other (375) (126) (357) (138)

-Total deferred tax liabilities (1,143) (6,186) (960) (6,050)
+Total deferred tax liabilities (1,252) (6,808) (1,143) (6,186)

-Deferred income taxes, net \$ 7,528 \$ 3,596 \$ 6,163 \$ 3,507
+Deferred income taxes, net \$ 7,802 \$ 3,416 \$ 7,528 \$ 3,596

-Deferred income tax assets represent items which will be used as a tax deduction or credit in future tax returns or are items of income which have not been recognized for financial statement purposes but were included in the current or prior tax returns for which we have already properly recorded the tax benefit in the consolidated statements of operations.
-At least quarterly, we assess the likelihood that the deferred income tax assets balance will be recovered.
-We take into account such factors as prior earnings history, expected future earnings, carryback and carryforward periods and tax strategies that could potentially enhance the likelihood of a realization of a deferred income tax asset.
-To the extent recovery is not more likely than not, a valuation allowance is established against the deferred income tax asset, increasing our income tax expense in the year such determination is made.
+Deferred tax assets represent items that will be used as a tax deduction or credit in future tax returns or are items of income that have not been recognized for financial statement purposes but were included in the current or prior tax returns for which we have already properly recorded the tax benefit in the consolidated statements of operations.
+At least quarterly, we assess the likelihood that the deferred tax assets balance will be recovered.
+We take into account such factors as prior earnings history, expected future earnings, carryback and carryforward periods and tax strategies that could potentially enhance the likelihood of a realization of a deferred tax asset.
+To the extent recovery is not more likely than not, a valuation allowance is established against the deferred tax asset, increasing our income tax expense in the year such determination is made.
 We have determined that no such allowance is required.

-We apply the provisions of FASB Interpretation No. 48 (FIN No. 48), Accounting for Uncertainty in Income Taxes, an Interpretation of FASB Statement No. 109, codified primarily in ASC Topic 740.
-In accordance with ASC Topic 740, we recognize a tax benefit associated with an uncertain tax position when, in our judgment, it is more likely than not that the position will be sustained upon examination by a taxing authority.
+We apply the provisions of ASC Subtopic 740-10 in accounting for uncertainty in income taxes.
+In accordance with ASC Subtopic 740-10, we recognize a tax benefit associated with an uncertain tax position when, in our judgment, it is more likely than not that the position will be sustained upon examination by a taxing authority.
 For a tax position that meets the more-likely-than-not recognition threshold, we initially and subsequently measure the tax benefit as the largest amount that we judge to have a greater than 50% likelihood of being realized upon ultimate settlement with a taxing authority.
 Our liability associated with unrecognized tax benefits is adjusted periodically due to changing circumstances, such as the progress of tax audits, case law developments and new or emerging legislation.
 Such adjustments are recognized entirely in the period in which they are identified.
 Our effective tax rate includes the net impact of changes in the liability for unrecognized tax benefits and subsequent adjustments as considered appropriate by management.